A narrow canal flowing through green fields under a vibrant orange and purple sunset sky, representing India's environmental landscape.

 Is India Already In The Middle Of An Environmental Crisis?

-In ancient West African folklore about the beginning of time, Òrìṣà are the spirits sent to Earth as humans to guide humankind on how to live on Earth.
+In ancient West African folklore, the Òrìṣà are the spirits sent to Earth as humans to guide humankind on how to live on the planet.

 It is believed that worship of Òrìṣà is the path to finding inner peace and satisfaction.

-And worshipping Òrìṣà is the same as worshipping Earth and soil and water and seas and mountains and rivers.
+And worshipping Òrìṣà is the same as worshipping Earth, soil, water, seas, mountains, and rivers.

-Mythological scriptures from all over the world are replete with stories of gods and divine beings who are actually forces of nature.
+Mythological scriptures from around the world are replete with stories of gods and divine beings that are actually forces of nature.
 And Indian mythology, too.

-We have mountains and seas and stars who are gods.
+We have mountains, seas, and stars that are revered as gods.

 And we have rivers that are still considered sacred.
 Who is prayed to in every part of the country?